-We’d also like to add that we didn’t just look at the app stores to come up with this list, we also quizzed a wide range of dating app guinea pigs, from those who used them once and found a soulmate to those who use them regularly for everything from relationships to flings.
+It’s important to add, we didn’t just look at the app stores to come up with this list.
+We also quizzed a wide range of dating app guinea pigs, from those who used them once and found a soulmate to those who use them regularly for everything from relationships to flings.

-So whatever your preferences, and whatever you’re looking for, check out our selection of the best dating apps.
+So whatever your preferences, and whatever you’re looking for, check out our selection of the best dating apps on offer right now in 2021.
+We'll keep updating this list as new apps are released.

-Competition for a date may be touch, but competition between the top dating apps is fierce.
+Competition for a date may be tough.
+But competition between the top dating apps is fierce.
 That means it can be hard for other apps to really stand out, which is why OKCupid has turned its focus to matching people up on a ‘deeper level.’

 By filling out your profile and answering questions, the app’s algorithm will suggest potential matches who share your interests in the hope you’ll build deeper connections, which you can easily see from a ‘compatibility’ score displayed next to other users.
 You can also link up your Instagram profile if you think it gives potential matches a better picture of what you’re all about.